Unresponsive, private U.S. plane crashes off coast of Jamaica

 Search and rescue teams, including a military plane and a helicopter, were despatched to the crash site about 14 miles (22 km) north of the tourist town of Port Antonio, Jamaica's Civil Aviation Authority said.

-The United States Coast Guard also joined the search with an HC-130 Hercules airplane and a helicopter, as well as a Coast Guard Cutter en route.
+The United States Coast Guard also joined the search, the Jamaica Defence Force said.

-"At this time we have not located the aircraft or debris," a U.S. Coast Guard spokesman said late on Friday afternoon.
+"Our team should have arrived at the scene by now, but we have nothing further on whether or not there are survivors," a senior Jamaican military officer told Reuters.

+A New York county official said that the people on board the plane included Rochester, New York, developer Larry Glazer and his wife, Jane Glazer.
+Both were killed, said Maggie Brooks, the Monroe County executive, adding she would speak about the couple's death at a press conference on Friday.
+It was not yet known if anyone else was on the plane.

 The pilot stopped responding to radio calls about an hour after take-off from Greater Rochester International Airport in New York and was headed to Naples Municipal Airport in Florida, a spokeswoman for the Federal Aviation Administration said.